francesco-vespignani/audiovideo-eegsynch/testplay/readme.md

 The  sample (singleshotAMT.mkv) is a 2s movies with a 1s blank, followed by a syncronized audio-video spot of 0.2s with additional audio-trigger channel (see below)

-A sequence of 20 single shopt is in sequenceAMT.mkv
+A sequence of 20 single shots is in sequenceAMT.mkv

 ## Description of the content